Increasing the power of weak lensing survey data with multipole-based intrinsic alignment estimators: Data

 The BOSS survey selected galaxies from the imaging for spectroscopic observations \citep{Ahn:2012,Dawson:2013,Smee:2013}.
 For details of the targeting algorithms and spectroscopic processing, see \citet{Bolton:2012,2016MNRAS.455.1553R}.
 For this work, we use SDSS-III BOSS Data Release 12 (DR12) LOWZ galaxies in the redshift range $0.16<z<0.36$.
 The LOWZ sample consists of Luminous Red Galaxies (LRGs) at $z<0.4$.
 The sample is approximately volume limited in the redshift range $0.16<z<0.36$, with a number density of $\bar{n}\sim 3\times10^{-4}h^3\text{Mpc}^{-3}$ \citep{Manera2015}.

-We combine the spectroscopic redshifts from BOSS with galaxy shape measurements from \cite{Reyes2012} to measure intrinsic alignments.
-When including redshift cuts and extinction cuts, our sample includes 225181 galaxies for our LOWZ density sample, of which there are good shape measurements for 181933 galaxies.
+We combine the spectroscopic redshifts from BOSS with galaxy shape measurements from \cite{Reyes2012} to measure intrinsic alignments. \cite{Reyes2012} and multiple subsequent papers \citep[e.g.,][]{Mandelbaum2013,Singh2016ia} carried out an extensive suite of validation and null tests to ensure the shape measurements have sufficient quality for measurements of two-point correlation functions involving galaxy shapes.
+When including redshift cuts $0.16< z< 0.36$ and extinction cuts $A_r\le 0.2$, our sample includes 225181 galaxies for our LOWZ density sample, of which there are good shape measurements for 181933 galaxies.

-Additional properties of galaxies have typically been computed and used when studying the LOWZ sample intrinsic alignments, such as rest-frame colours and luminosities; we refer the interested reader to \citet{Singh2015,Singh2016ia} for details.
+Additional galaxy properties have also been computed and used when studying the LOWZ sample intrinsic alignments, such as rest-frame colours and luminosities; we refer the interested reader to \citet{Singh2015,Singh2016ia} for details.